isoux/R4R/README.md

 The answer is simple: **curiosity, art, education, and homage**.

 We’re not here to reinvent the wheel — we’re here to examine the spokes and admire the mechanics.

 ---

+## 🧩 Versions

+Explore released versions of R4R:

+- 🧱 [Version 0.00](docs/version_0.00.md) — The first complete 4-ring boot and transition proof-of-concept.

+---

+## 🏗️ Future Plans

+- README documentation for version 0.00
+- Detailed documentation on GDT, LDT, TSS, and descriptor generation (there is already extensive documentation in the code)
+- Releasing ISO and emulator-ready builds for easy testing
+- Educational write-ups and videos to accompany the codebase

+---